christianvedels/Railways_and_the_happy_Danes/README.md

 Sharp, P., Henriques, S., McLaughlin, E., Tsoukli, X., & Vedel, C. (2023).
 A Microlevel Analysis of Danish Dairy Cooperatives: Opportunities for Large Data in Business History.
 Enterprise & Society, 1-29. doi:10.1017/eso.2023.5

-Vedel, C. (2023), A Perfect Storm and The Natural Endowments of Infrastructure (UNPUBLISHED MANUSCRIPT). https://github.com/christianvedels/A_perfect_storm_replication
+Vedel, C. (2023), Chapter 1: A Perfect Storm and The Natural Endowments of Infrastructure. *Natural Experiments in Geography and Institutions: Essays in the Economic History of Denmark.
+[PhD thesis, SDU]*. https://doi.org/10.21996/jt34-zc23